errsole/errsole.js/README.md

 errsole.debug('Debugging information');
 ```

+## Upcoming Features

+* **Data Retention:** You can specify the number of days you wish to keep your application logs.

 ## Contribution and Support

 **Contribution:** We welcome contributions!
 If you have ideas for improvements, feel free to fork the repository, make your changes, and submit a pull request.